All Episodes

 This is the Sean Hannity Show.

-All right, 25 now till the top of the hour.
+Hi, 25 now till the top of the hour, toll-free, our number 800-941-Sean.

 You want to be a part of the program.

-Um, it's now come out.
+It's now come out.

-New brand new DOJ notes reveal the FBI was in a panic after Donald Trump tweeted that he knew he was being spied on.
+Brand new DOJ notes reveal the FBI was in a panic after Donald Trump tweeted that he knew he was being spied on.

-Remember, I always talked about the 1%, not the 99%.
+These notes taken by high-level DOJ officials, remember I always talked about the 1%, not the 99%.

-I'm talking about the 1% here.
+I'm talking about the 1% here, names you'll recognize.

-Anyway, during uh a March 6th, 2017 meeting with FBI leadership, exposed the lengths that the FBI engaged in to cover up their spying of the 2016 campaign of President Donald J. Trump.
+Anyway, during a March 6th, 2017 meeting with FBI leadership, exposed the lengths that the FBI engaged in to cover up their spying of the 2016 campaign of President Donald J. Trump.

 And that's the deep state.